lnurl/luds/lnurl-deposit.md

 3. `LN WALLET` gets JSON response from `LN SERVICE` of form:
     ```
     {
+        serviceName: String, // the name of the LN SERVICE for the user to identify payments in the future
+	supportsKeysend: Boolean, // whether or not the LN SERVICE supports the optional keysend mechanism
-        callback: String, // the confirmation URL which the LN SERVICE expects to receive the depositing parameters
+        callback: String, // the confirmation URL which the LN SERVICE expects to receive the depositing details
-        k1: String, // random or non-random string to identify the user's LN WALLET when using the callback URL
-        maxWithdrawable: MilliSatoshi, // max withdrawable amount for a given user on LN SERVICE
-        defaultDescription: String, // A default direct deposit invoice description
-        keysend: Boolean, // Set true to use keysend instead of regular invoices
-        minWithdrawable: MilliSatoshi // An optional field, defaults to 1 MilliSatoshi if not present, can not be less than 1 or more than `maxWithdrawable`
+	depositFrequency: String, // an optional description of how often a deposit will be expected (e.g., "Every 2 weeks", "Instant")
 	tag: "directDepositRequest" // type of LNURL
     }

     ```
     or